rodrigobressan/entity_embeddings_categorical/README.md

 pip install entity-embeddings-categorical
 ```

+# Documentation

+Besides the docstrings, major details about the documentation can be found at https://readthedocs.org/projects/entity-embeddings-categorical/.

+# Testing

+This project is inteded to suit most of the existent needs, so for this reason, testability is a major concern.
+Most of the code is heavily tested, along with [Travis](https://travis-ci.org/bresan/entity_embeddings_categorical) as Continuous Integration tool to run all the unit tests once there is a new commit.

 # Usage

 The usage of this utility library is provided in two modes: default and custom.
 In the default configuration, you can perform the following operations: Regression, Binary Classification and Multiclass Classification.